 Stop both servers.

-Restart both servers with GTIDs, binary logging, and slave update logging enabled, and with statements that are unsafe for GTID-based replication disabled.
-In addition, the servers should be started in read-only mode, and the slave SQL and I/O threads should be prevented from starting on the slave.
+Restart both servers with GTIDs, binary logging, and replica update logging enabled, and with statements that are unsafe for GTID-based replication disabled.
+In addition, the servers should be started in read-only mode, and the replication SQL and I/O threads should be prevented from starting on the replica.

 The mysqld options necessary to start the servers as described are discussed in the example that follows later in this section.

-Disable read-only mode on both servers, so that they can once again accept updates.
+Start the replica, then disable read-only mode again on both servers, so that they can accept updates.

-We now present a more detailed example.
-We assume two servers already running as master and slave, using MySQL's “classic” file-based replication protocol.
+In the following example, two servers are already running as source and replica, using MySQL's “classic” file-based replication protocol.

 Most of the steps that follow require the use of the MySQL